ciccalab/MEGA/README.md

 ```

-5. How to run it in from R shell as stand-alone app
+5. How to run MEGA-V as a stand-alone app
 ===================================================

 input:
-A and B: Data frame object contaning the mutations counts.
-Coloums are samples,
+A and B: Data frame object containing the mutations counts.
-while rows are mutations.
-The first coloumn must always contain the name of the
+Columns = samples; rows = mutations.
+The first column must always contain the name of the mutated gene.
-gene in which the mutation fall.

 Example:
 ```
-1. Load the MEGA-RVs functions in the Global Enviroment
+1. Load the MEGA-V functions in the Global Environment
 > source("./MEGA.R")

 2. Load the predifined list of gene sets.
 As example, here we use KEGG gene sets
-> load("./example_dataset/MEGA.example.imput.Rdata")
+> load("./example_dataset/MEGA.example.input.Rdata")

 3. Load the two sets of individuals A and B.
 > load("./example_dataset/KEGG.186.gene.sets.Rdata")

-4. Run MEGA-RVs and identify which gene sets are significanly mutated in the group of samples A as compared to B
+4. Run MEGA-V and identify which gene sets are significantly mutated in the group of samples A as compared to B
 > r = MEGA(A,B,gene.sets.kegg)

-5. A summary with the imput parameters used will be showed befor MEGA-RVs start.
+5. A summary with the input parameters used will be showed before MEGA-V start.

 +----------------------------------------+
  Input parameters: